 Connaughton is co-managing partner of Bain Capital and global head of Bain Capital Private Equity.
-Since joining the firm in 1989, he has led or participated in numerous investments in health care, technology, and media.
+Since joining the firm in 1989, he has led numerous investments in healthcare, technology, and media.
 Prior to joining Bain Capital, he was a strategy consultant at Bain & Company.

 Connaughton is active in a variety of charitable activities individually and through Bain Capital Community Partnership.
-He serves as a member of the Brigham and Women’s Board of Trustees, the Harvard Business School board of dean's advisors, and the Roxbury Latin School Board of Trustees.
-He and Stephanie are dedicated supporters of the Boys and Girls Clubs of Boston.
-They also helped establish the Connaughton Alternative Investing Professorship Fund at the McIntire School of Commerce at the University of Virginia, where he is a member of the foundation board.
-He also serves on the board of the University of Virginia Investment Management Company (UVIMCO).
+He serves as a member of the Brigham and Women’s Board of Trustees and the Harvard Business School Board of Dean's Advisors.
+He also serves on the board of the University of Virginia Investment Management Company (UVIMCO), the GreenLight Fund Board of Directors, and the UVA McIntire School of Commerce Foundation Board.
+Additionally, Connaughton is a member of the Boston Celtics’ investor group and Board of Directors.

 Connaughton’s deep connection to music stems from playing bass and electric guitar since his youth and being an avid concert enthusiast.
 He still plays guitar and piano, and his extensive music collection spans many genres, from contemporary to classic rock and from jazz to ska and reggae.
 His favorite bands and artists include the English Beat, the Rolling Stones, Thelonious Monk, Miles Davis, Dave Matthews, Robert Johnson, Buena Vista Social Club, and Johnny Cash.